engboris/transcendental-syntax/README.md

 ## Syntax

-A **ray** is a term which is either a variable or a polarised function symbol taking other rays as arguments.
+A **ray** is a term which is either a variable or a possibly polarised function symbol taking other rays as arguments.
 Example:
 ```
 X
 f(X)